windirstat/windirstat/README.md

 ## Description

-WinDirStat is a program that allows you to find disk space hogs at a glance.
+WinDirStat is a program that allows you to find drive space hogs at a glance.
 It achieves that by displaying a drive, drives or directories in a [treemap](https://en.wikipedia.org/wiki/Treemap) that assigns bigger areas to bigger files and directories.
 Making those areas visually separate by coloring and other means allows you to see literally at a glance what the space hogs are and where to dig deeper.

 The directory tree is simultaneously shown as a tree list and as a treemap.
-One can effortlessly gain an impression of the proportions on the hard disk(s).
+One can effortlessly gain an impression of the proportions on the drive(s).

 ### Major features